 Arlyn Phoenix and John Lee Bottom were hippies who got wrapped up in a bizarre sex cult called Children of God.
 At the time, they couldn't have known the degree to which the cult's teachings would damage their young children.

 According to Gavin Edwards, author of River Phoenix's biography Last Night at the Viper Room: Phoenix and the Hollywood He Left Behind, the newly-formed cult encouraged:

 Children as young as three were encouraged to 'play' sexually with their parents and other adults...
 But even greater emphasis was put on the children stimulating each other; they could pair off for sexual exploration at night, after prayers but before bed.

 River Phoenix famously told Details magazine that he wished he had waited to "make love," which he says he first did at age four with other "kids."

 The Phoenix Family Lived In A Rat-Infested Shack For Years

 The Phoenix family still went by the surname Bottom when they joined the Children of God and moved to Crockett, Texas, to live in the cult's main commune.
 It was here that Rain Phoenix was born, and the family patriarch John Bottom was designated the cult's Archbishop of Venezuela and the Caribbean.

 Once this happened, the family moved to San Juan, Puerto Rico, where they were basically paupers begging on the street for change.
 After nearly two years, they settled in Caracas, Venezuela, where they lived in poverty while preaching the cult's message.
-According to The Death Proclamation of Generation X, the family lived in a rat-infested slum that had no toilet.
+According to a book on the subject by Maxim Furek, the family lived in a rat-infested slum that had no toilet.